PX4/PX4-user_guide/en/dev_airframes/adding_a_new_frame.md

 ## Tuning Gains

-The following *PX4 User Guide* topics explain how to tune the parameters that will be specified in the config file:
+The following topics explain how to tune the parameters that will be specified in the config file:

 * [Multicopter PID Tuning Guide](../config_mc/pid_tuning_guide_multicopter.md)
 * [Fixed Wing PID Tuning Guide](../config_fw/pid_tuning_guide_fixedwing.md)